fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 Like really big matrices!

-In machine learning terms, if you have pipelined and made your computational graph relatively indpendent, you might see a big increase in occupancy by choosing fewer layers, but using very big layers.
+In machine learning terms, if you have pipelined and made your computational graph relatively independent, you might see a big increase in occupancy by using less layers and make the ones left very wide.

 ## 3️⃣ Shared Memory and Synchronization
 Just two final pieces are missing before we go back to memory hierarchies.
 Shared memory and synchronization.
-GPU's have more programmable pieces of the memory hiearchy, such as sharing directly between threads, sharing between work groups and more, but WGSL has the primitives for shared memory, which is the only one I will present for you.
+GPU's have more programmable pieces of the memory hiearchy, such as sharing directly between threads, sharing between work groups and more, but WGSL just has the primitives for shared memory, which is the only one I will present for you.
 Shared memory is a programmable section of the L1 cache.
 If a cache miss, resulting in retrieving data all the way from memory costs 100's of cycles, quite often somewhere around 250-300, accessing data from shared memory costs around 10 cycles.
 This is very useful if each piece of data is accessed more than once.
-It could for example be overlaps in convolutions or storing preliminary results in shared memory, for the work group to finally reduce the results internally in the workgroup using shared memory to share the results between the threads.
+It could for example be overlaps in convolutions or storing preliminary results in shared memory for the work group to finally reduce the results internally in the workgroup, before one of the threads writes the final result to global memory.

 Typically using shared memory, you will first see a section where each thread loads one or more pieces of data into shared memory, followed by a synchronization primitive.
 This synchronization primitive